harrowm/rosco_mame/README.md

 The main source file change is a new machine definition that can be found in the src directory.
 The other three changes are trivial and captured by screen shots.

-Note that the SD Card functionality is not working.
+Note that the SD Card functionality is not currently working.

 ![Change 1](./img/change1.png)